invertase/react-native-firebase-docs/docs/messaging/introduction.md

 Notification + Data messages are used to display a visible notification on devices with a data payload for consumption by the app.
 They are intercepted by the Mobile Device's OS and will be delivered to the notification tray when the app is in the background or closed.

-Notification + Data messages are handled by the RNFirebase notifications module's `onNotificationReceived` and `onNotificationOpened` methods.
+Notification + Data messages are handled by the RNFirebase [Notifications module's](version /notifications/introduction) `onNotificationReceived` and `onNotificationOpened` methods.

 Notification + Data messages behave as follows: